J-Mauerhofer/observability_dashboard_dockerized/difdi.md

 cd ../../scripts/visualization
 ```

-Generate visualizations (replace with your logs directory path):
+Generate visualizations (replace the path with your absolute path to the directory Tutorial_Stack):
 ```bash
 python EvosuiteVisualizer.py --input_directory "/PATH_TO_TUTORIAL_STACK/LogFiles_EvoSuiteLogger"
 ```